Contents

 #

-Unless noted otherwise, the term function refers to top-level functions, local functions, static methods, and instance methods.
+An umbrella term to refer to top-level functions, local functions, static methods, and instance methods.

 Irrefutable pattern